Vegan Goat Cheese Substitute

 For the non-dairy milk: You could sub non-dairy milk with silken tofu, unsweetened dairy free heavy cream (We like the non-dairy heavy cream from Silk), or unsweetened coconut cream (We like Native Forest.)

-How to Make Plant Based Goat Cheese
+How to Make Goat Cheese Alternative

 This tofu cheese recipe is so easy to make.
 You can go the extra mile and turn it into one of those cute goat cheese logs for serving or leave it in its spreadable form!

-STEP 1 – BLEND: You’ll start by adding all ingredients to your food processor and processing on a low speed for about 4-5 minutes, stopping to scrape the sides as needed.
-The mixture will get really smooth and shiny towards the end which is what we want!
-If it’s grainy, keep blending until it’s a nice creamy consistency.
+Step 1 – Blend: You’ll start by adding all ingredients to your food processor and processing on a low speed for about 4-5 minutes, stopping to scrape the sides as needed.

-STEP 2 – SET: Next, transfer this mixture to a large airtight container.
+Step 2 – Set: Next, transfer this mixture to a large airtight container.
 If you want to mold this goat cheese once it’s set (like a cheese ball, log, or wheel, you can use a silicone cheese mold or just line the container you’re using with plastic or parchment paper, so you can easily lift the cheese out after it has set.
-Cover and place it in the fridge for at least 3-5 hours to fully set.
-It will firm up to be a spreadable and sliceable texture.

-STEP 3 – SHAPING (optional): To make this vegan goat cheese substitute look as legit as possible, you can also mold it into those classic cheese logs once it’s set.
+Step 3 – Shaping (optional): To make this vegan goat cheese substitute look as legit as possible, you can also mold it into those classic cheese logs once it’s set.
 Just pop the cheese out of the silicone mold or lift it out of the plastic-lined container.
-Then, use gloved hands to form the mixture into 2-4 tubes.
-Wrap these tubes in plastic and place them back in the fridge for at least another 60-90 minutes before serving.

 How to Use This Vegan Goat Cheese Recipe

-When you’re ready, remove the cheese from the fridge and unwrap it or pull it out of the silicone mold as needed.
 Serve as a spread with a cheese knife onto crostini, crackers, bread, cucumbers, or all your favorite veggies.
 It’s the best way to veganize all your favorite recipes that call for soft goat cheese!

 Some of our favorite ways to use it: